flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     tunnel_key          : 3  <=== yeah!
     ...

-Next, we need to see what logical ports 1 and 2 for logical switch foo mean.
+Next, we need to see what logical ports 1 and 2 for logical switch _foo_ mean.
-This is not all that exciting since the only 2 ports in LS foo are foo1 and rp-foo.
+Nothing particularly exciting because logical switch _foo_ only contains two ports:
+_foo1_ and _rp-foo_.

     vagrant@central:~$ sudo ovn-sbctl list Port_Binding
     ...